 They have an ability to adapt and hibernate through non-optimum conditions.

-Is another allergy-causing substance that can accumulate in a building if proper ventilation and filtering are not maintained.
+Pollen is another allergy-causing substance that can accumulate in a building if proper ventilation and filtering are not maintained.
 Aside from being carried on breezes through open doors or windows, pollens can also be brought indoors on the occupants’ shoes and clothing.

 Some homes and workplaces are known to be affected by high levels of Radon gas, primarily due to the geology of the area.